Our last lesson left us with the details of the creation of man:

 They were not ashamed because there was no knowledge of evil in any form to cause guilt and shame, especially evil connected with sin.
 Their nakedness was natural and was a symbol of their open, transparent, trusting relationship.

 - Summarize how God created woman and discuss its significance.

 - What did Adam call this new creation and what was the significance of this?

 - What is the significance of Genesis 2:24?

 - Defend the statement that the family serves as the foundation of society.

-- Explain how the three entities of intimacy, exclusivity, and longevity provide for the success of a marriage.
+- Explain how the three elements of intimacy, exclusivity and longevity provide for the success of a marriage.

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?